Dougu-Asa/Dougu/documents/diary/notes.md

 # Lessons learned
 - Separation of components of important.
 Because I had my headerProfile inside of DrawerNav, it was unnecessarily being re-rendered everytime DrawerNav re-renders.
+- IOS and Android caching differs in expo-image implementation.
+For example, in ` uri: orgSource.uri, cacheKey: imageKey }`, in android, the uri field takes priority.
+Meanwhile, in ios, the cacheKey takes priority (example even if source changes, if cacheKey is same, the image is same while on android a source change is an image change)